opf/openproject/docs/system-admin-guide/users-permissions/roles-permissions/README.md

 ### Permissions report

 The permissions report is a good starting point to get an overview of the current configuration of roles and permissions.
+There are two ways to open the permissions report:
+1. Navigate to *Administration* > *Users and permissions* > *Permissions report*.
-To open the permissions report, navigate to the overview table of exiting *Roles* and click on the link *Permissions report* below the table.
+2. Navigate to the overview table of existing *Roles* and click on the link *Permissions report* below the table.

 ### Create a new project roles